google/blockly-samples/plugins/workspace-backpack/README.md

 - `position`: Positions the backpack UI element.

 ## Compatibility

+### Multiple Backpacks per Workspace
+This plugin also currently only supports one Backpack per Workspace.

+### Blockly.configureContextMenu
 This plugin registers a custom context menu by overriding `Blockly.configureContextMenu` in `init` in order to support the context menu for emptying the Backpack.